harlinhayley/ClimateDataJam/README.md

 - **Equity (E)** - This gets into the emissions reductions correlated with things like democratic control over politics (E-pol), democratic control of workplaces + housing + production (E-coops), gender equity (E-gender), anti-racism and reduction of inter-group inequity (E-intergroup), improved inclusion of people under 25 on decision-making boards (E-age), etc.

 These three alternative social drivers (fff, L, & E) would replace "population" "GDP" and "urbanization" in climate scenarios data.

-In many of these cases, repairative data work and/or counterdata is needed to fill data gaps.
+Repairative data work and counterdata is needed to fill data gaps.

 # Ideas for what could happen next:
 - Develop metric to show relation between fff ($investment, $subsidies) and increased global CO2 emissions (gigatonnes, GtCO2), as well as other pollutants.